Updated on July 17, 2026

 As of today, OpenAI’s model landscape has expanded significantly:

-• GPT-4.1 handles massive long-context needs, GPT-4o handles real-time voice/vision, and the o-series remains the best for deliberate, tunable reasoning.
+- GPT-Live-1 now handles real-time voice, replacing GPT-4o’s role there.
+GPT-4.1 still handles massive long-context needs, and the o-series remains best for deliberate, tunable reasoning.

 Meanwhile, if you need help with building a generative AI chatbot for customer service.
 Feel free to sign up for Kommunicate!